OpenPrinting/ipp-usb/ipp-usb.8.md

    * `http-XXX = YYY`:
      Set XXX header of the HTTP requests forwarded to device to YYY.
      If YYY is empty string, XXX header is removed

+   * `usb-max-interfaces = N`:
+     Don't use more that N USB interfaces, even if more is available

 ## FILES